flyingmachine/nanoc-blog/content/programming/boot-clj.md

 Boot addresses this problem by treating tasks as *middleware factories*.
 If you're familiar with [Ring](https://github.com/ring-clojure/ring), Boot's tasks work very similarly; feel free to skip to the next section.
 If you're not familiar with the concept of middleware, then allow me to explain!
 First, the term *middleware* refers to a set of *conventions* that programmers adhere to so that they can *flexibly create domain-specific function pipelines*.
 That's pretty dense, so let's un-dense it.
+I'll go over the *flexible* part in this section, and cover *domain-specific* in the next.

-To understand how the middleware approach differs from run-of-the-mill function composition, here's an example of composing everyday functions:
+To understand how the middleware approach differs from run-of-the-mill function composition, here's an example of composing everyday
+functions:

 ```clojure
 (def strinc (comp str inc))